 - We aren’t done yet!
 Using the same stencil trace the leaf pattern on a stack of plain paper.

 - Cut out.

 - Add things you are thankful for on these pieces of paper from now until Thanksgiving, at dinner you can un clip these and share them.
 With toddlers ask them what things they think are special, or love.
-I am always scrambling to think of what I am thankful for , especially since at that point in the day I just want some wine!
-Also this will help teach your children about recognizing all we do have , all we have to be thankful about throughout the whole month not just on Thanksgiving day.
+I am always scrambling to think of what I am thankful for, especially since at that point in the day I just want some wine!
+Also, this will help teach your children about recognizing all we do have, all we have to be thankful for throughout the whole month not just on Thanksgiving day.